raspberrypi/documentation/hardware/raspberrypi/power/README.md

 The power supply requirements differ by Raspberry Pi model.
 All models require a 5.1V supply, but the current supplied generally increases according to model.
 All models up to the Raspberry Pi 3 require a microUSB power connector, whilst the Raspberry Pi 4 uses a USB-C connector.

 Exactly how much current (mA) the Raspberry Pi requires is dependent on what you connect to it.
-The following table gives minimum and typical current requirements.
+The following table gives various current requirements.

 | Product | Recommended PSU current capacity | Maximum total USB peripheral current draw | Typical bare-board active current consumption |
 |-|-|-|-|